sburden-group/pareto_leg_hardware/leg/README.md

 ## 3D Printed Parts

+The following parts need to be 3D printed
+### TODO
+* this
+* also this
+* this one too

+### Printed Part Settings
+* 0.2mm or 0.24mm thick layer lines
+* PLA or HTPLA
+* print in the provided STL orientations
+* 6 perimeter layers (This is critical especially for parts with inserts)

+### Post Processing
+The Foot Piece needs to have its 7mm hole drilled out, and then two 5mm bushing need to be pressed in, one from either end.
+(You can use the same 7mm carbon fiber drill bit also used on the carbon fiber parts.)

 ## (3D Printed) Parts with Inserts
+Some parts need heat-set inserts installed into them.
+To install these, use a heat-set insert tip

 ## Stainless Steel Guide Tube
 This thin-walled tube comes from McMaster-Carr and must be cut to length with a pipe cutter.
+Length varies depending on design.

 # Assembly
 These robot legs can be assembled by you (or by some eager mechanically-curious undergrads).